 Does an activity require subsidization (meaning it results in a net financial loss after applying grants and other supplemental revenue)?

 Do Not include Fringe when reporting Staff Costs.
 Our reporting team will calculate it for you.

 Include expenses/costs paid by Grant Funding.
-Do Not include Grant Funding in Off-Setting Revenue
+Report any Off Setting Restricted Grant revenue separately.

 You can now edit and re-submit a previous year’s report for a new fiscal year